ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-03-07-toni-preckwinkle.md

   - chihacknight
 links:
 title: "Cook County Board President Toni Preckwinkle"
-description: "This week, we are honored to welcome Cook County Board President Toni Preckwinkle to Prog Hacknight.
+description: "This week, we are honored to welcome Cook County Board President Toni Preckwinkle to Progressive Hacknight.
 As a dedicated community leader for over two decades, President Preckwinkle will talk about strategies for collaborative approaches that can drive positive change in Cook County."
 speakers:
  - Toni Preckwinkle, Cook County Board President
 image: /images/events/244-toni-preckwinkle.jpg